All 39 Katy Perry singles, ranked meticulously from worst to best

 8. Waking Up In Vegas

 I think there’s a strong argument for why Katy Perry is so successful lies in the fact that so many or her big singles that have done well commercially as well as in this ranked list is that they have such clear storylines and setting.
 Most of her videos are cinematic and have a really defined theme.
 Waking Up In Vegas’ theme is right there on the tin, and it has all the jaunt and whimsy of a big comedy blockbuster.
 It’s a pop song that bounds along and never lets up steam, and the chorus is one of her very best.
-A worthy seventh place amongst the Katy Perry singles ranked.
+A worthy eight place amongst the Katy Perry singles ranked.

 7. Chained To The Rhythm